Fin & Fino

 $$$$$ | MAP | WEBSITE | INSTAGRAM

-The Dumpling Lady started as a food truck and quickly became a citywide obsession.
-Now in its permanent spot at Optimist Hall, it still draws lines for its spicy Sichuan dumplings, which come drenched in chili oil and topped with enough garlic to make your lunch plans regretful.
+The Dumpling Lady started as a food truck and quickly became a citywide obsession, now with three locations in Optimist Hall, the South End, and Latta Arcade in Uptown.
+Even with that expansion, it still draws lines for its spicy Sichuan dumplings, which come drenched in chili oil and topped with a truckload of garlic.
 The scallion pancake wrap is a sleeper hit.

 Best for: Dumplings, of course, and chili oil heat